ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 var b = new B();

-For not repeating each time of the same action for a prototype chaining (creation of the intermediate constructor, superproto, restoring the original constructor etc.), this template for chaining prototypes can be put in the universal general wrapper (the most simple variant is a function) which will chain prototypes irrespectively concrete names of constructors:
+And for not to repeat every time the same actions of prototypes chaining (creation of the intermediate constructor, setting this superproto sugar, restoring the original constructor etc.), this template can be encapsulated in the convenient util function, which purpose is to chain prototypes regardless the concrete names of constructors:

 function inherit(child, parent) {